LuftSoft/LuftSoft/README.md

-- 👋 Hi, I’m @LuftSoft
+- 👋 Hi, I’m @LuftSoft.
-- 👀 I’m interested in football,programming
+- 👀 I’m interested in football,programming, gaming.
-- 🌱 I’m currently learning information technology
+- 🌱 I’m currently learning information technology at Posts and Telecommunications Institute of Technology, Ho Chi Minh City.
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking for work opportunities to improve my skills and experience to prepare for my future career.
 - 📫 How to reach me https://www.facebook.com/buita.tanngoc.7/

 <!---